Fazorath/Paranoid-Jarvis/README.md

    ```

 ## How It Works
-- When enabled, a Launch Agent runs the Python script at login/startup.
+- When enabled, a Launch Agent runs the Python script at login/startup using the system Python.
 - The script takes a photo and logs the time to `~/ParanoidJarvisLogs/`.
 - Use the toggle script to move the Launch Agent plist in/out of the system folder, turning the feature on or off.

 ## Security & Privacy
 - All photos and logs are stored locally and never leave your device.
 - You control when the feature is enabled or disabled.
+- No virtual environment is required for basic use.

 ## Uninstall
 1. Use the toggle script to disable the feature.